textpattern/textpattern/README.txt

 * In-Depth Documentation and tag-index is available in the TextBook project at http://textbook.textpattern.net/
 * You can get support in our forums at http://forum.textpattern.com/
+* If you are running an Apache web server, rename the @.htaccess-dist@ file in the "/files" directory to ".htaccess" to prohibit direct URL access to your files.
+Thus the only route to these files becomes through "/file_download".
+  We recommend you consider employing this feature or that you move your "/files" directory out of a web-accessible location.
+Once moved, you can tell Textpattern of your new directory location from Advanced Prefs.

 * IMPORTANT: Regularly check back at textpattern.com to see if updates are available.
 4.x is in maintenance mode which means updates are as painless